 (e) Payments, including partial payments made pursuant to this Contract are with prejudice, nonreturnable, and will be credited to the amount due.
 Acceptance of a partial payment under no circumstances waives the full amount due and owing.

-(f) The Carrier is entitled in case of incorrect declaration of contents, weights, measurements or value of the cargo to claim double the amount of freight plus additional costs as liquidated damages that would have been due if such declaration had been correctly given.
+(f) The Carrier is entitled in case of incorrect declaration of contents, weights, measurements or value of the cargo to claim additional freight, losses and expenses.
+Additional freight shall be determined as agreed freight amount divided by agreed volume of cargo in weight measurement and times additional volume of the cargo in weight measurement.
+Notwithstanding aforementioned provision, if the Carrier could not load cargos belonging to other Merchants because of the incorrect declaration, the Merchant shall indemnify the Carrier from any losses and expenses whatsoever caused by the incorrect declaration.
 For the purpose of ascertaining the actual facts, the Carrier shall have the right to obtain from the Merchant the original invoice and to have the cargo inspected and its contents, weight, measurement or value verified.

 (g) Any additional insurance premium charged by vessel's underwriters for breaching trading limitations (INL) or war risk exclusions to be for Merchant's account.
 Any extra insurance procured (including war risks) or costs incurred to protect vessel, crew, and cargo against risk of piracy, rebels or terrorists shall be paid by Merchants upon request of Carrier.

-(h) In the event that the Merchant fails for whatever reason to tender or load the cargo or part thereof, the Carrier shall be entitled to damages and/or deadfreight in respect of the cargo not loaded and such damages/ deadfreight shall be considered liquidated damages and quantified on the basis of the applicable freight rate, less stevedoring and port costs saved as a consequence.
+(h) In the event that the Merchant fails for whatever reason to tender or load the cargo or part thereof, or if it is apparent that the Merchant will not load and/or is in repudiatory breach of the contract, the Carrier shall be entitled to damages and/or deadfreight in respect of the cargo not loaded and such damages/deadfreight shall be considered liquidated damages and quantified on the basis of the applicable freight rate, less stevedoring and port costs saved as a consequence.
 The Carrier shall not be required to call the loadport in order to be entitled to damages and/or deadfreight under this paragraph.
 If the vessel has arrived at the loadport but the cargo is unavailable for whatever reason, the Carrier may, at the Carrier's election, leave after 48 hours and full deadfreight shall be due.
+Should the vessel arrive in the discharge port and freight, detention or other charges are due to the Carrier, the Carrier shall be at liberty to deviate to any other port whatsoever after 48 hours of arrival at or off the discharge port and there discharge the cargo at the Merchant's expense and such alternative discharge shall be deemed to be fulfillment of the contract of carriage.

 The Carrier shall have a lien on all cargo for any amount due (including freight, detention, demurrage, and other costs or expenses) under this Contract and other contracts between the Merchant and the Carrier and costs of recovering the same (including attorney's fees) and shall be entitled to sell the cargo privately or by auction to satisfy any claims or liens at the specified discharge port or other port.